 - Quick reference: one-page summary of material if you just need a quick refresher.

 - Longer notes: notes (generally 3-10 pages) if you need more of an in-depth explanation.

 - Trying to ignore the topics you didn't comprehend from your teacher's lesson.
 If you didn't understand it in class, you need to find additional assistance through this IB History study guide or tutoring.
 You're still going to be tested over this material whether you understood it in class or not!

 - Only trying to learn the material a week or two before the IB papers.
 There is too much history to learn—one or two weeks will not be enough time to learn it (that's why IB History SL/HL is spread over a year or two).
 The best solution is keeping up in class and studying the material throughout the year.

 Current IB History Guides

-Because IB History was so recently updated, there aren't that many current notes and study guides, but we've found the best available.
+Because IB History was recently updated, there aren't that many current notes and study guides, but we've found the best available.
 These guides follow the syllabus of the current version of IB History.
 If you are studying the same topics these notes cover, they are a great resource to use because they hit all or most of the main topics you need to know to be well prepared for the IB History exam.
 There are guides that cover multiple topics as well as guides that cover a single topic.

 One of the single most important parts of your college application is what classes you choose to take in high school (in conjunction with how well you do in those classes).
 Our team of PrepScholar admissions experts have compiled their knowledge into this single guide to planning out your high school course schedule.
 We'll advise you on how to balance your schedule between regular and honors/AP/IB courses, how to choose your extracurriculars, and what classes you can't afford not to take.